CommandPost/CommandPost-Website/docs/developer/introduction.md

 Depending on what you're wanting to do and your skillset, there's lot of way you can develop with CommandPost:

+---

 ### Developing Plugins

 CommandPost has a powerful plugin architecture allowing you to easily build and distribute your own plugins that can be shared with the world.

 Plugins can either be pure Lua or a mixture of Lua and Objective-C (although since they are just dynamically loaded libraries, they could ultimately be compiled in almost any language).

-You can learn more about developing plugins in the [Plugins](plugins/plugin-overview.md) section of the Developer Guide.
+You can learn more about developing plugins in the [Plugins](/developer/plugins/) section of this site.

+---

 ### AppleScript